Libor-Based Financial Instruments Antitrust Litigation

 Only U.S. Dollar LIBOR-based instruments that were sold in over-the-counter transactions (OTC transactions) are included in this Settlement.

 Additional settlements are expected with some or all of these Non-Settling Defendants in the future, which will increase the settlement fund available to claimants.
-Recently, a settlement agreement was reached with Citigroup contributing an additional $130 million to the preliminarily approved settlement fund.
 We will provide you with additional information on the claims filing process for this settlement as it becomes available.